Movement Disorders Center

-Patients come from all over the world to meet with our renowned physicians.
+Patients come from all over the world to meet with our renowned movement and neurological disorders physicians.
 Our movement disorders team features four neurologists, two of them who also specialize in intraoperative brain mapping for deep brain stimulation.
 Dr. Mustafa Saad Siddiqui and Dr. Ihtsham Haq are both fellowship-trained in microelectrode recording and physiological brain mapping for deep brain stimulation surgeries.
-They are at the forefront of advances in movement disorders treatment and deep brain stimulation.
+They are at the forefront of advances in neurological disorders treatment, movement disorders treatment and deep brain stimulation.

-Movement Disorders: Expert Physician Care in North Carolina
+Movement Disorders: Expert Neurology Care in North Carolina

-Movement disorders affect each patient differently.
+Movement and neurological disorders affect each patient differently.
 Your experience is unique, and so is your treatment.
 At Wake Forest Baptist Health, you will meet with many different specialists.
-Our physicians have years of experience in diagnosing and treating movement disorders.
+Our physicians have years of experience in diagnosing and treating movement and neurological disorders.
 After meeting your doctors and undergoing a comprehensive evaluation, your multidisciplinary movement disorders team will meet with you and discuss your treatment options.

 Mustafa Saad Siddiqui, MD, is Director of Parkinson's & Movement Disorders program and Co-director of Deep Brain Stimulation (DBS) program at Wake Forest School of Medicine.
 He is Associate Professor of Neurology & Neurosurgery.
 Dr. Siddiqui graduated from Pakistan in 1990.
 He completed his Neurology residency from Drexel University, Philadelphia and Fellowship in Movement disorders and Deep Brain Stimulation from McKnight Brain Institute, University of Florida.